 U.S. taxpayers with undeclared accounts in Singapore now face a very unpleasant scenario where their discovery by the IRS can occur at any point with the imposition of draconian penalties and even potential prison time.
 Furthermore, it appears that such a discovery by the IRS is not only possible, but very likely.

 Given the high probability of the discovery of their undeclared accounts in Singapore, the noncompliant U.S. taxpayers should retain as soon as possible an experienced international tax firm to explore their voluntary disclosure options.
-One of the best international tax law firms that provides these services is Sherayzen Law Office, PLLC.
+One of the best international tax law firms that provides these services is Sherayzen Law Office, Ltd.

 Contact Sherayzen Law Office for Professional Help with Your Undeclared Accounts in Singapore